hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

 ## Writing values into JSON Facts in GRL

-Yes, you can write new values into you JSON facts in the `then` scope of your rules.
-Changing those values will certainly evaluated on the following rule evaluation cycles.
-BUT, there are some caveat (read "Things you should know" bellow.)
+Yes, you can write new values into your JSON facts in the `then` scope of your rules.
+Those changed values values will then be available on the following rule evaluation cycle.
+BUT, there are some caveats (read "Things you should know" below.)

 ### Writing member variable like a normal object

-Now.
 Using the JSON shown at the beginning, your GRL `then` scope can modify your json **fact** like the following.

  ```text